-The decision to tell the story with a youthful narrator with a limited perspective, was made in the hope of placing the reader in the room with the child and doing so in real-time.
+My decision to tell the story with a youthful narrator who has a limited perspective was made in the hope of placing the reader in the room with the child and doing so in real-time.

 All the happenings, the interchanges, and the family fallout in Veronica's Grave (aka Missing Mother) are factual.
-All the conversations within took place, even if some of the more repetitive and digressive ones have been condensed.
-The scenes depicted are impressionist snapshots, fleeting moments in time meant to be representative of the fuller picture.
+All the conversations took place over time, even if some of the more repetitive and digressive ones have been condensed.
+The scenes depicted are meant to be impressionist snapshots, fleeting moments in time meant to be representative of the fuller picture.
 If there has been selective editing, it has not been done at the expense of truth.

 This book highlights a number of issues, but none more important than the widespread phenomenon of unresolved childhood grief caused by the loss of a parent or a sibling, be it to death, divorce or incarceration.
 Then, too, there is the issue of parental or societal devaluation of girls and women.
 Overall, there is the imperative that when down for the count, you get yourself up off the mat.
 My hope is that Veronica’s Grave and Missing Mother will shine a light on these issues and, ideally, that no child will ever be left to grieve alone.

 Veronica's Grave is available through bookstores nationwide and on Amazon.
 Missing Mother, the Canadian version of Veronica's Grave that also includes additional praise sheets and a Book Club/Teaching Guide is available though HarperCollins Canada and Amazon.ca.
-(See links on the Memoir page)
+(See links on the Memoir page.)

 About the Blog: Desperately Seeking Paris

 Writers have done it from time immemorial, and the French have made an art of it.
 And what is that?
 Flanerie, the noble art of walking the city without a destination.
 Any great city will do, but for me Paris and New York are the lodestars of my life, the sources of inspiration for life and living and for my blog Desperately Seeking Paris.
 Come, walk with me!